-As Trustees, we acknowledge we have overall responsibility for ensuring that Trust has an effective and appropriate system of control, financial and otherwise.
-However, such a system is designed to manage rather than eliminate the risk of failure to achieve business objectives and can provide only reasonable and not absolute assurance against material misstatement or loss.
+As Trustees, we acknowledge we have overall responsibility for ensuring that Holy Cross Catholic Primary Academy has an effective and appropriate system of control, financial and otherwise.
+However, such a system is designed to manage rather than eliminate the risk of failure to achieve business objectives, and can provide only reasonable and not absolute assurance against material misstatement or loss.

 As Trustees, we have reviewed and taken account of the guidance in DfE's Governance Handbook and competency framework for governance.
 The clerk has advised the Board of Trustees of any changes in these two documents.
-The Diocese runs a training on the Governance Handbook and competency framework for governance, unfortunately due to lock down the training was cancelled as soon as a date becomes available for the next training Governors who haven't completed it will sign up.
+The Diocese runs training sessions on the Governance Handbook and competency framework for governance, unfortunately due to lock down the training was cancelled new dates were released and some Governors have completed the training.
+Those Governors who haven't completed it will sign up for the next available sessions.

-The Board of Trustees has delegated the day-to-day responsibility to the Headteacher as Accounting Officer, for ensuring financial controls conform with the requirements of both propriety and good financial management and in accordance with the requirements and responsibilities assigned to it in the funding agreement between Trust and the Secretary of State for Education.
+The Board of Trustees has delegated the day-to-day responsibility to the Head Teacher, as Accounting Officer, for ensuring financial controls conform with the requirements of both propriety and good financial management and in accordance with the requirements and responsibilities assigned to it in the funding agreement between Holy Cross Catholic Primary Academy and the Secretary of State for Education.
 They are also responsible for reporting to the Board of Trustees any material weaknesses or breakdowns in internal control.